TIZIISHIM/delta-detector/README.md

-# Financial Sentiment Analyzer (FinBERT)
+# Transcript Delta Detector

-A production-ready sentiment analysis tool for financial text, specifically designed for earnings call transcripts and corporate communications.
-Uses FinBERT, a BERT model fine-tuned on financial documents.
+A tool for detecting and classifying material changes between two earnings call transcripts.
+Identifies what changed in management language, which topics were affected, and how material the changes are.

 ## Features

-- Single Text Analysis: Analyze sentiment of any financial text passage
+- Change Detection: Identifies added, removed, and modified sentences between two transcripts
-- Topic-Specific Analysis: Focus sentiment analysis on specific topics (margins, guidance, revenue, etc.)
+- Topic Classification: Automatically classifies changes by topic (revenue, guidance, margins, competition, etc.)
-- Sentiment Comparison: Compare sentiment between two transcripts (quarter-over-quarter)
+- Materiality Assessment: Scores changes as low, moderate, or high materiality
-- Confidence Scoring: Returns confidence scores for every prediction
+- Sentiment Integration: Combines with FinBERT to detect sentiment shifts
-- Batch Processing: Analyze multiple texts efficiently
+- Delta Reports: Generates structured JSON reports of all changes

 ## Installation